Speaking: We speak at Church Events, Schools and other Organizations.

 Educating: We share the effects of child abuse as well as spiritual growth through conferences and speaking events.

-Community outreach: We are actively involved with other community programs like Celebrate Recovery and Peace for Tarpon and other trauma informed organizations.
+Community outreach: We are actively involved with other community programs like Celebrate Recovery and other trauma informed organizations.

-Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, while sharing the message of love of Jesus Christ with the understanding there is hope in the world of atrocities.
-We use several forms of creative processes of making art and music to improve a person's physical, mental, and emotional well-being.( Individuals do not need to be a artist to take part in this group)
+Therapeutic Art Group for Survivors: We provide survivors a pleasant atmosphere for grounding techniques, improve a person's physical, mental, and emotional wellbeing.
+This is held by Art Therapist Kathleen Sullivan once a month.
+(Individuals do not need to be an artist to take part in this group) Every 3rd Tuesday of the month 7:00- 9:00 pm - Call For location

 Resources: We provide resources for those with a mental illness so they can get the professional help that only a licensed mental health professional can provide.

 Traumatic Incident Reduction(TIR): A systematic method of locating, reviewing and resolving traumatic events.
 TIR has proven useful in relieving a wide range of fears, limiting beliefs, suffering due to losses (including unresolved grief and mourning), depression, and other PTSD symptoms.
-The TIR technique, though directive, can be traced to roots in psychoanalytic theory and desensitization methods; however, it is carried out in a thoroughly person-centered, non-judgmental and non-evaluative context.
+Call for an appointment

 The founders of DID Discovering Hope are not licensed therapists.
 This organization exists to help facilitate healing and offer help to others with D.I.D.
 If you feel you need a professional to speak with, please contact your local rape crisis center or health care professional.
 This page—and our services—are offered for support, informational, and educational uses only.